 Christmas Activities Our Family Skips

 I want to leave you with some encouragement that we skip things that many families would consider non-negotiable.

-If you have any favorite winter or Christmas activities for families that I haven’t mentioned, leave them in the comments so I can update this post and our own bucket list!
+If you have any favorite winter bucket list or Christmas activities for families that I haven’t mentioned, leave them in the comments so I can update this post and our own bucket list!

 Don’t forget to follow me on Facebook to see the latest posts <3